 Here are some guidelines on things to consider when writing your CV.

 - There is no set format to a CV.
-You can search online for template examples, but it should include the following basic information about you:
+You can search online for “student CV template”, but it should include the following basic information about you:

 - Telephone Number

 - Work Experience

 - Avoid long paragraphs, using bullets where appropriate.
 Imagine you were an employer ploughing through piles of CV, you are far more likely to read those that are easy on the eye and don’t present you with long paragraphs of information that you can’t scan through easily.

 - Don’t rely on a spell checker– whilst these are good in general, they are not fool proof and a human will do the job better.
 If you are not very good with spelling yourself, get someone who is to check over it for you.
 Do not use text spellings and make sure you have capital letters and punctuation where they should be.

 - Make it look neat and tidy– justify columns if using a word document.
 If it looks neat they will expect your work to be neat too.

 - Do not use an unusual font– you might think they look creative but they are not easy to scan read.